-That’s written.
-If you tell someone the time, you usually don’t say it’s thirteen, you say it’s one.
+However, f you tell someone the time, you usually don’t say it’s eighteen, you say it’s six.

-So now that you know this drill, let’s explore the Germany cultural life before they close – usually around six in the evening, hence 18hrs.
+So now that you know this drill, let’s explore the German cultural life before they close – usually around six in the evening, hence 18hrs.

-But you’ll be surprised to find outstanding exhibits in small, pretty dull places like Hagen with the Osthaus Museum and Wolfsburg with the amazing Kunstmuseum.
+But you’ll be surprised to find outstanding exhibits in small, pretty dull places like Hagen and Wolfsburg.
 If you are an art aficionado, these two places – and many more – are worth the detour.

-At Wolfsburg, you might also be interested in visiting the Autostadt, a mix of a theme park and a selling spot of the world-famous Volkswagen.
+At Wolfsburg, you might also be interested in visiting the Autostadt.
+It’s a mix of a theme park and a selling spot for the world-famous Volkswagen.
 Interesting and fun.

-Make sure to check out the venues’ opening hours – most museums and galleries are closed on Monday.
+Make sure to check out the venues’ opening hours.
+Most museums and galleries are closed on Mondays.

-Also, according to experts, there are incredible 25,000 fortresses, castles, castle ruins, and archeological monuments to be found countrywide.
+Also, according to experts, there are incredible 25,000 fortresses, castles, castle ruins, and archeological monuments countrywide.

 Germany has 44 cultural sites listed on the UNESCO world heritage list – the first one was the Cathedral in Aachen in 1978.

-Besides many precious structures and sublime historic old towns, also places like the former colliery Zollverein in Essen is listed and definitely worth a visit: This former coal mine industrial site has been listed since 2001, and is one of the world’s most impressive industrial monuments.
-Since the closure of the colliery in 1986, the complex has been transformed into a venue for art and design.
+Besides many precious structures and sublime historic old towns, also places like the former colliery Zollverein in Essen is listed and definitely worth a visit.
+This former coal mine industrial site has been listed since 2001 and is one of the world’s most impressive industrial monuments.
+After the closure of the colliery in 1986, the complex has been transformed into a venue for art and design.